Sikang-Hu/Notes/LeetCode/binary_search.md

 # Binary Search

 Binary search is not just finding out the target in a sorted list(with random access), the core idea behind this algorithm is to utilize the order to halve the search space.
-Hence, the conditions for shrinking the search space is not limited to compare the target with the number at the middle, there are actually a lot of genralization.
+Hence, the conditions for shrinking the search space is not limited to compare the target with the number at the middle, there are actually a lot of generalizations.

 ## Variant of Standard BST